rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ### Subtyping

 Structural types are great but each JS object structure ends up being its own type.
-That is a lot of types.
+That's a lot of types.
-Sometimes you want do define functions that work across types.
-This is were subtyping comes in.
+Sometimes you want to define functions that work across types.
+This is where subtyping comes in.

 Structural type is a subtype (i.e. extends) another type if it is more specific.
 You can assign a subtype to the supertype.
-The thing to remember is that you can assign a more specific type to more general type.
+The thing to remember is that you can assign a more specific type to a more general type.
 Not the other way around.

 Here are some examples of this happening for the union types.